board nominating and governance committee

 - Board of Directors and Board Committee Composition

-- The Committee shall develop membership qualifications for the Board of Directors and all Board committees, including defining specific criteria for Director independence and committee membership.
+- The Committee shall develop and recommend to the Board of Directors for approval membership qualifications for the Board of Directors and all Board committees, including defining specific criteria for Director independence and committee membership.

 - The Committee shall monitor compliance with Board of Director and Board committee membership criteria.

-- Annually, the Committee shall review and recommend Directors for continued service as required based on evolving needs of the Corporation and existing social attitudes and trends.
+- Annually, the Committee shall review and recommend Directors for continued service as required based on evolving needs of the Corporation and an assessment of the contributions and independence of incumbent Directors.

 - The Committee shall coordinate and assist management and the Board of Directors in recruiting new members to the Board of Directors.